UCLNatSci/2024/NSCI0044/_sources/ODEs.md

 #### Pseudo-First-Order Reactions

 A reaction might be second-order in principle, but if one reactant's concentration is held constant (e.g., because it is in large excess), the reaction can appear to be first-order with respect to the other reactant.
-For example, if $ A + B \rightarrow C $ occurs with $[B]$ in large excess, we treat $[B]$ as approximately constant, giving a rate law:
+For example, if $ A + B \longrightarrow C $ occurs with $[B]$ in large excess, we treat $[B]$ as approximately constant, giving a rate law:

 ```{math}
 \text{Rate} = k'[A]